ivyharriet/ivyharriet/README.md

 - 📍 **Where?** London, England, with my partner Sarah ✨
 - :octocat: **What?** Senior Enterprise Support Manager at [GitHub](https://github.com)

 Hi!
 I'm Ivy, and I'm a Senior Enterprise Support Manager at GitHub!
 I've worked in support for mostly Linux-related stuff for about 10 years.
 I worked at Canonical, the company behind Ubuntu, for 5 years, then joined GitHub in 2017.
-As a manager I love finding ways to do things simply and beautifully, making my team a warm and fun environment and hiring a team that is little different from the everyday ✨
+As a manager I love finding ways to do things simply and beautifully, making my team a warm and fun environment and hiring a team that is a little different from the everyday ✨

 ![cool flames](https://github.com/ivyharriet/ivyharriet/blob/main/badass-flames.gif)